 Perhaps Mother Seton asked these same questions.
-Perhaps she didn’t.
-But in either case, she did fulfill what Jesus Christ and the Church needed in her day, as Pope St. Paul VI said when he canonized her.
+Whatever the case, she fulfilled what Jesus Christ and the Church needed in her day, as Pope St. Paul VI said when he canonized her.

 First, the need for ecumenism – promoting unity among Christian churches.
 Pope Paul noted the “distinguished Episcopalian dignitaries” who attended her canonization, which made her canonization “a presage of ever-better ecumenical relations,” he said.